 Authorization to Recruit

 Written clearance from the Provost's Office is required before recruitment of any full-time faculty or administrative personnel.
-An Authorization to Recruit Form (A) should be completed and forwarded to the Provost's Office for approval by the Vice President.
-Please include a job description with Form A. This form should also be completed for less-than-full-time administrative positions if they are to be regular, continuing positions (not temporary).
-A photocopy of the Authorization to Recruit form will be returned to the Dean or Director and also forwarded to Human Resources.
-Also check the Human Resources website for additional forms and procedures required by Human Resources.
+A Personnel Requisition should be completed and forwarded to the Provost's Office for approval by the Vice President.
+Check the Human Resources website for additional forms and procedures required by Human Resources.

-Once the Authorization to Recruit form has been signed by the Provost, recruitment advertising may begin.
-The ad copy, list of publications where the ad should be placed, and all deadline information should be forwarded electronically to the Assistant Vice President at firstname.lastname@example.org.
+Once the Personnel Requisition has been signed by the Provost, recruitment advertising may begin.
+The ad copy, list of publications where the ad should be placed, and all deadline information should be forwarded electronically to the Assistant Vice President at email@example.com.
 We will place ads through Jobelephant, Inc. If the School/Department chooses to place an ad in a professional publication themselves, please consult with the Assistant Vice President.
 Ads placed without the approval of this office may not be reimbursed from the Provost's budget.

 Recruitment ads should include a non-discrimination phrase such as "USD is an Equal Opportunity employer."